 In June 2009, the FASB issued authoritative guidance in connection with adding qualified special purpose entities into the scope of guidance for consolidation of variable interest entities.
 This literature also modifies the analysis by which a controlling interest of a variable interest entity is determined thereby requiring the controlling interest to consolidate the variable interest entity.
-A controlling interest exists if a party to a variable interest entity has both (i) the power to direct the activities of a variable interest entity that most significantly impact the entity's economic performance and (ii) the obligation to absorb losses of or receive benefits from the entity that could be potentially significant to the variable interest ent ity.
-The guidance became effective in 2010.
-The adoption of the authoritative guidance did not have an impact on the Company's consolidated financial statements as of and for the six months ended June 30, 2010.
+A controlling interest exists if a party to a variable interest entity has both (i) the power to direct the activities of a variable interest entity that most significantly impact the entity's economic performance and (ii) the obligation to absorb losses of or receive benefits from the entity that could be potentially significant to the variable interest entity.
+The guidance became effective in the first quarter of 2010.
+The adoption of the authoritative guidance did not have an impact on the Company's consolidated financial statements as of and for the three months ended March 31, 2010.